CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 and [Redis](/addons/redis/) for the object caching.

-### W3 Total Cache
+### Performance plugins

 <div class="alert alert-hot-problems">
 <h4>Warning:</h4>
- <p>We recommend you to <strong>not</strong> use W3 Total Cache as it is intended to be used on a shared hosting server.<br />
+ <p>We recommend you to <strong>not</strong> use performance plugins like W3 Total Cache or JetPack as they are
+ intended to be used on a shared hosting server.<br />
- We noticed performances problems when the plugin is enabled and we recommend to use Varnish instead of W3 Total Cache if you need a HTTP cache.</p>
+ We noticed performances problems when performance plugins are enabled and we recommend to use Varnish and Redis if you need performance optimisations on Clever Cloud.</p>
 </div>